aa2mz/Tiny-Radio/hardware/not so tiny/readme.md

 # not so tiny radio

 **Caution!
 This hardware is under delopment, untested and might not work!**

 Testing so far:
 - Software: The digital core and software works.
+- Hardware: The card is a little bit small for the case.
-- Hardware: The encoder knob and button work.
+The encoder knob and button work.
 Theres a short to ground in mic input; see it on the schematic?
 Soldering a discrete capacitor and resistor to the tip if the mic plugs gets the microphone preamp working nicely.